Acceptance of Clinical Data to Support Medical Device Applications and Submissions

 - Implementation effective one year after publication

-- Format for Clinical Data Presentations in Orthopedic Implant Device Submissions
+- Clinical Data Presentation for Orthopedic Implant Device Submissions

 - Design Considerations for Medical Device Pivotal Clinical Studies

-- Sex-Specific Considerations in Medical Device Clinical Studies: Patient Enrollment, Data Analysis and Reporting
+- Evaluation of Sex-Specific Data in Medical Device Clinical Studies

 - CLIA Waiver Applications for In Vitro Diagnostic Devices - Demonstrating Simplicity and Insignificant Risk of Erroneous Results